StarPlayrX/bigmac/README.md

-Updated for Big SIr Developer Beta 10 [ Clean Install ].
-Introducing Big Mac 🍔 🍟 Patch tool designed For Mac Pro (Early 2008).
-Should also work for Mac Pro 2009, 2010, 2012.
-3,1 4,1 5,1.
+Big Mac 🍔 🍟 The macOS 11 Big Sur patch tool designed For Mac Pro 2008, 2009, 2010, 2012.
+Models 3,1 4,1 and 5,1.

 Currently this patch tool does not install Apple's WiFi drivers.
 I have you a Broadcom BCM43xx 1.0 device.
 Native AirPort drivers should work.
 This card also has Bluetooth 4 on it.
-It also does not install Video drivers except for MouSSE which enables AMD Radeon drivers on Mac Pro 3,1.
+This tool also does not install any Video drivers except for MouSSE which enables AMD Radeon drivers on Mac Pro 3,1.
+Native AMD and Nvidia drivers on Big Sur support Metal out of the box.

-Supporting developer betas 1, 2, 6, 9 and 10 [Complete installers only].
+Officially supporting Big Sur Developer betas 1, 2, 6, 9 and 10 [Complete installers only].
+There were some in-between installers than did not support Penryn CPUs.

 Catalina:
 If you have not upgraded your Mac Pro yet to Catalina, I recommend that you do that first.
 You will gain some knowledge of setting up an unsupported Mac and some this readme will make sense.
 For my Cat-Woman PatchTool v1.0.0 see page https://starplayrx.com/#macpro.
 Do not run my Cat-Woman patcher on Big Sur, it will cause an issue the legacy HFS.kext.
 For Dosdude1's Catalina page see http://dosdude1.com/software.html.